This page has been updated with data released in March 2026 for the February 2026 period (source: REBGV).

 Key Takeaways:

-Buyer’s Market Conditions: With 8 months of supply and a sales-to-active listings ratio of 12.2%, Metro Vancouver is firmly in buyer’s territory.
-Active listings of 13,545 are 6.3% above a year ago and well above the 10-year seasonal average.
+Buyer’s Market Conditions: With a sales-to-active listings ratio of 14.2%, Metro Vancouver remains in buyer’s territory.
+Active listings of 14,774 are 1.6% above a year ago and 38% above the 10-year seasonal average.

 Home price across the Greater Vancouver Area (GVA)